baltornat/osm_intent_checker/README.md

     - `exceptions/`: contains a class to manage custom exceptions
     - `network_services_test/`: contains preset VNFDs/NSDs to run tests
     - `utils/`: contains global functions

+## Installation

+Before running OSM Intent Checker you have to install the required dependencies:
+`pip install -r requirements.txt`

+### config.py

+You also have to generate a `config.py` file inside the main folder.
+This file must contain the following constants:
+- `USERNAME`: a valid ETSI OSM username
+- `PASSWORD`: a valid ETSI OSM password
+- `NBI_HOSTNAME`: the hostname related to the North Bound Interface of OSM (e.g. http://nbi.your_machine_ip.nip.io/osm/)
+- `PROMETHEUS_URL`: the hostname of a valid Prometheus Operator instance on your Kubernetes cluster (e.g. http://prom_operator_ip:port/api/v1/query)
+- `VIM_ACCOUNT`: the name of a valid VIM account